 Please note that Amazon now require you to obtain permission for each domain on which you use your ID.
 It will not return results until you do.

-The Amazon product advertising API is available for the following countries: USA, Canada, UK, France, Germany, Italy, Japan, China and India.
+The Amazon product advertising API is available for the following countries: USA, Canada, UK, France, Germany, Italy, Japan, China, India, Spain, Brazil and Mexico.
 The plugin can support all these.
 Normally you would set the country in the plugin manager options, but, if you want to display products from more than one country website you can include this as a parameter in the embedding code.
 Country can take the values

 By default the plugin will fetch information directly from the Amazon server each time it displays.
 You can set it to cache the results from Amazon by setting the Cache Time option (on the debugging tab).
 Set a time in minutes, usually 10 is a good choice.
 To turn caching off again, reset the time to zero.
 While you are setting up the plugin and embedding it in your content, it is a very good idea to have the caching turned off, because otherwise you may not see the results you expect.